 - If during setup user input is delayed, a possible timeout will occur.
-The protocol translator will then loop indefinitely requesting user input.
+The server will then loop indefinitely requesting user input.
 However, no input will be accepted.
-At this point, the protocol translator would have to be reloaded to clear the condition.
-[CSCdi04427] - When setup is used to configure a protocol translator, the server igrp command is removed from the configuration file on reload.
-The workaround is to modify the configuration file by hand and add back the missing command.
-[CSCdi04641]

-The command service exec-wait, which causes the EXEC process to wait if there is input pending on a modem line, has been implemented.
+At this point, the server would have to be reloaded to clear the condition.
+[CSCdi04427] - The command service exec-wait, which causes the EXEC process to wait if there is input pending on a modern line, has been implemented.
 This command is intended as a workaround for problems with modems sending junk characters during various types of speed negotiation.
 The command is disabled by default.
 [CSCdi04852]